Avatar photo

 2. If the stock declines to the strike price or below by expiration, it means you now own the stock.
 That’s because by selling a put, you promise the put buyer (the other side of the transaction) that you will buy the stock at the predetermined price.
 This is why you should have enough cash on hand to buy (or to be “put”) this stock.

-In sum, you’ll be forced to buy Acme at $90 if the stock declines.
+Put simply, you’ll be required to buy Acme at $90 if the stock declines.
 But this is what you wanted all along—to buy this stock at a lower price.

 Let’s look at possible scenarios in more detail.